pm-practices/pm-blog/drafts/Roadmaps-roadmaps-roadmaps.md

 When we communicate our roadmap externally it's important, in as few words as possible, to describe what the users will get out of the product, rather than describe what the product is.
 If you are having trouble narrowing it down, think about one or two use cases that people are doing now, or short of that, what your anchor customers plan to do with the feature.
 It's ok if you don't explain all of the possibilities of a feature in a roadmap.
 People will figure it out.
 For now, just make sure that people get a gist for what the feature is _for_.
 They'll figure out the rest later, or you can fill in the gaps later with continued product marketing.

-For inspiration, look no further than the [Jordan Belfort's explanation of how to sell a pen][sell-me-this-pen] "now, the pen is a like a euphism for any product."
+For inspiration, look no further than the [Jordan Belfort's explanation of how to sell a pen][sell-me-this-pen] "now, the pen is a like a euphemism for any product."
 OK, go make a slide!

 # One More Thing - A Note About Prioritization
 Were I king of all product managers, I would make the following phrases illegal, “Customer Requirement,” “Must Have,” and P1 through P4.
 All of these things are sort of a cop-out for Product Management to shovel scope onto the product development team without regard to capacity.